iterative/dvc.org/static/docs/commands-reference/push.md

 ## Options

-- `-r REMOTE`, `--remote REMOTE` specifies which remote cache (see `dvc remote list`) to push to.
-The value for `REMOTE` is a cache name defined using the `dvc remote` command.
-If no `REMOTE` is given, or if no remote's are defined in the project, an error message is printed.
-If the option is not specified, then the default remote, configured with the `core.config` config option, is used.
+- `-r REMOTE`, `--remote REMOTE` specifies which remote to push from (see `dvc remote list`).
+The value for `REMOTE` is a name defined using `dvc remote`.
+If the option is not specified, then the default remote (configured with the `core.config` config option) is used.

 - `-a`, `--all-branches` - determines the files to upload by examining DVC-files in all branches of the project repository (if using Git).
 It's useful if